Cycling Vietnam

 Meals Included: Breakfast

-Visit Me Cung cave and enjoy further time cruising the many islands of Ha Long Bay.
-We then return to Hanoi in the late afternoon.
-This charming city contains many beautiful old buildings and the atmosphere is completely different from that in Ho Chi Minh City, mainly due to the much more conservative nature of the northern Vietnamese.
-Also, unlike its industrial counterpart, the centre of Hanoi has a faded charm with broad tree-lined avenues dating from the French period, plus attractive lakes and pagodas.
-In the evening there is the option to enjoy a water puppet performance.
+Visit Me Cung cave and enjoy further time to cruise the many islands of Halong Bay.
+We then return to Hanoi late afternoon.
+This charming city contains many beautiful old buildings and the atmosphere is completely different from that in Saigon in the south, mainly due to the much more conservative nature of the North Vietnamese.
+Also, unlike its industrial counterpart, the centre of Hanoi has a faded charm with broad tree-lined avenues dating from the French period as well as some attractive lakes and pagodas.
+In the evening there is the option to enjoy a performance of Hanoi's famous water puppets.

 What's Included